 ID verification and facial match

 The challenge starts with document authentication at the initial phase of the digital onboarding process.
 Needless to say, the digital authentication process eliminates costly and time-consuming manual verifications.
 Advanced ID checks will be used for online ID verification and represent a solid barrier to fake IDs.
 Live facial identification is one of the most important features of online identity proofing.
 It ensures that the document's actual owner is present during identity proofing.

 There's more.
 ID and selfie checks are complemented with liveness detection.

 Liveness detection ensures that a person is physically present and would detect any spoof attack.
 It's an additional security layer to confirm genuine presence.

 FIs should make sure that their provider has extended expertise.

-Combined expertise in documents, identification, online authentication, advanced biometrics and security are essential in ID verification.
-It’s easier to manage a rich solution from a single provider than a patchwork of solutions.
+Combined expertise in documents, identification, online authentication, advanced biometrics, and security are essential in ID verification.
+Managing a rich solution from a single provider is easier than a patchwork of solutions.